redis/redis-doc/topics/signals.md

 * If there are any replicas lagging behind in replication:
   * Pause clients attempting to write by performing a `CLIENT PAUSE` with the `WRITE` option.
-  * Wait up to the configured `shutdown-timeout` (default 10 seconds) for replicas to catch up the replication offset.
+  * Wait up to the configured `shutdown-timeout` (default 10 seconds) for replicas to catch up with the master's replication offset.
 * If there is a background child saving the RDB file or performing an AOF rewrite, the child is killed.
 * If the AOF is active, Redis calls the `fsync` system call on the AOF file descriptor in order to flush the buffers on disk.
 * If Redis is configured to persist on disk using RDB files, a synchronous (blocking) save is performed.
 Since the save is performed in a synchronous way no additional memory is used.